FastFilter/xor_singleheader/README.md

 <img src="figures/comparison.png" width="50%"/>

-This is a simple C header-only library for Xor filters.
+This is a simple C header-only library.
 It implements both  binary fuse and xor filters.

-To use the state-of-the-art binary fuse filters, simply add the `binaryfusefilter.h` file to your project.
+To use the state-of-the-art binary fuse filters, simply add (for example) the `binaryfusefilter.h` file to your project.
 It is made available under the business-friendly Apache license.

 For a simple application built on this library, see